cyplo/talks/tor_for_beginners/slides.md

 ---

-#  IP to IP connection info is valuable for Eve
+## IP to IP connection info is valuable

 Note:
 remind of a segway: your IP is valuable, Eve might get your home address